YodSalz/Minecraft-Fishing-Bot/README.md

 so i´m taking screenshots as fast as i can, go a 1 pixel (width) line down (about 20 pixels down) and see how many reds are in there (red is when the r value is at least 2g and 2b [rgb]) if this treshold drops to 0 a fish has bitten and the bot will fish

+libraries are all imported at the top so if u plan on using the .py version u will need to check if u installed these